 We teach grades four and five, which is a time in a student’s life when they are just figuring out who they are and how they want the world to see them.
-It’s a special time for students and we like to have books in our classroom that represent everyone regardless of culture, colour, gender, identity or orientation.
+It’s a special time for students and we like to have books in our classroom that represent everyone regardless of culture, colour, religion, gender, identity or orientation.
+LGTBQ+ characters are included in the books, lessons and discussions our students see in our classroom.

 One way we do this is through books.
 Our classroom and school libraries are filled with books that feature characters from all backgrounds including members of the LGBTQ+ community.